testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 Are our users going to see the result right away?
 Is database going to have the result right away?
 Is command line going to print that line right away?

+:include-meta: {stickySlide: "left"}

 :include-file: basicScenarios/waitToDemo.groovy {
   title: "waitTo is NOT browser specific",
   startLine: "wait-to-demo", endLine: "wait-to-demo-end", excludeStartEnd: true,
   commentsType: "inline"
 }

-:include-meta: {stickySlide: "clear", presentationParagraph: ""}
+:include-meta: {presentationParagraph: ""}

 > Testing Is Documenting

 # Browser Auth